Sequence-to-sequence Singing Voice Synthesis with Perceptual Entropy Loss: Perceptual Entropy Loss

 where $(14.5 + i)$ dB is for cases that tone masks noise, while $5.5$ dB is for the reverse condition.
 Next, the spreading threshold is measured using convolved spreading spectrum $C_i$ and offset $O_i$:

 As the PE is defined on bark-scale spectrum $B$ instead of convolved spreading spectrum $C$, we need to deconvolve $T_i$.
 However, as the numerical deconvolution may introduce artifacts \cite{johnston1988transform}, a renormalization is chosen to simulate the deconvolution.
 It converts the $T_i$ into $T'_i$ that is in the same domain as bark-scale spectrum $B$.
 We also check $T'_i$ to make sure it is over the absolute hearing threshold defined in \cite{fletcher1940auditory}.
+The final PE at time $t$ is defined as follows: